guardian/libs/src/coreWebVitals.README.md

 Reports on Core Web Vitals using Google’s [`web-vitals`] library, and send the metrics to an logging endpoint when the user leaves the page.

-By default, only 1% of page views will the data, but it’s possible to force this behaviour at initialisation or asynchronously.
+By default, a sampling rate is set at 1% for which the data will be sent, but it’s possible to set and bypass this sampling, either at initialisation or asynchronously.

 [`web-vitals`]: https://github.com/GoogleChrome/web-vitals